emcastillo/Tizona/README.md

 ## What is Tizona

-Tizona is a tool for launching experiments in HPC clusters and collect their results.
+Tizona is a tool for launching experiments in Kubernetes or clusters with a job manager and collect their results.

 Tizona allows users to specify their set of experiments in a single json file and automatically generates and submits the corresponding